 We’re told stashing money into our savings each month is a must.
 But how much are we supposed to be squirreling away, and why?

-According to a study* by the Money Advice Service (MAS) in 2016, two-fifths of the population have less than £100 in savings.
+According to a study* by the Money Advice Service (MAS), two-fifths of the population have less than £100 in savings.